 - Salesforce has come up with new editions – that’s one of our favourites by far.
 Why?

 Well, having a Partial Sandbox for Enterprise is so very, very nice.
 Especially for the Professional Customers, they’re really getting a lift with their new setup.
-We can’t wait to get an opportunity to see how much can actually be done with the new features within the limits.
+We can’t wait to get an opportunity to see how much can actually be done with the new features within limits.

 - Professional Edition was also missing workflows.
-Nowadays it is possible to use Process Builder and build up to five processes to automate repetitive tasks.
+Nowadays, it is possible to use Process Builder and build up to five processes to automate repetitive tasks.
 You also get sandboxes for testing and developing.

-- Previously for the Professional Edition it was not possible to have profiles, but now the orgs can use up to two custom profiles per license type.
+- Previously for the Professional Edition, it was not possible to have profiles, but now the orgs can use up to two custom profiles per license type.
 Professional Edition orgs can also use up to two permission sets.
-Also record types are available: up to three record types per object.
+Also, record types are available: up to three record types per object.

-- Many customers have had problems with limits of Custom Tabs.
+- Many customers have had problems with the limits of Custom Tabs.
 Today in the Professional, Enterprise, or Unlimited Edition org, you can use as many custom tabs as you want.

 - Account Teams are finally available also for Lightning experience UI.
 Previously, account teams were only available in Salesforce Classic.

 - This is what few of us have been impatiently waiting for: Using the Lightning App Builder to create custom Home pages for different profiles.
-You can use different components organized in App Builder.
+You can use different components organised in App Builder.
 You can even create and edit pages for leads, contacts, and other types of records!
 Yay!

 - See Who Liked Your Post in Lightning Experience: If you’ve been wondering who liked your post in Lightning Experience, wonder no more!
 We present the People Who Like This Post card.
 This feature is available in Lightning Experience.
-It really looked like an odd omission in Lightning but now it seems to be there.
-This is one of those small improvements that makes the system so user-friendly.
+It really looked like an odd omission in Lightning, but now it seems to be there.
+This is one of those small improvements that make the system so user-friendly.

 - Admins now have the ability to create custom home pages using the Lightning App Builder.
-What’s great is that now you can maximize the relevance of the Home page for different types of users.
+What’s great is that now you can maximise the relevance of the Home page for different types of users.

 - Finding Products with Ease in Lightning Experience – https://sforce.co/1rJY8NC